igrlk/storybook-addon-test-codegen/README.md

 Enable recording in the Interaction Recorder tab in the Storybook UI.
 Interact with your components as you normally would, and the addon will generate test code for you.

+Click on "Save to story" to save the generated code to the story file.
+Done 🎉

-Copy both imports and the generated code to your test file.
+Alternatively, copy both imports and the generated code to your test file like so:

 ```jsx
 // MyComponent.stories.tsx